TobyWang1/backtesting-framework/README.md

 2. Database Connection: Any database parameter e.g. `password` also needs to be added in the `application.properties` file.
 In this example, H2 database has been used for demonstration.

 ## Roadmap
-The project is still in development, below are some key features to do next:
+The project is still under development, below are some key features to do next:
 1. Build a metric system to measure the performance of each backtest in order to get user a better summary and more insights.
 2. Add more trading strategies.
 Currently there are only two basic strategies `Simple Moving Average` and `Exponential Moving Average` are available.
 3. Write tests, e.g, unit tests, function tests etc.